Article

 In a significant development for savers and investors, Reeves announced an increase in Capital Gains Tax (CGT).
 This tax applies to the profits made from selling assets like a second home or investments, including stocks.

-Starting in April 2025, the rates on Capital Gains Tax will rise with:
+The rates on Capital Gains Tax will rise with:

 • the lower rate increasing from 10% to 18%